QWERTYghri/Conquest/README.md

-fhoiNcGame
+Conquest
 =========

 About
 ---------

-HoiNcGame is an ncurses game based on the grand strategy game _Hearts of Iron_.
+Conquest is an ncurses game based on the grand strategy game _Hearts of Iron_.
 You're able select a country to control and follow a different political ideology to benefit yourself.
 You're able to get taxes from the people and control resources to other countries.
 You can invade other countries as well for their money and resources.